davis999/shopping_cart/docs/Requirement.md

 # Shopping Cart Requirement

-This service receives requests from catalog service.
+This service provides add product to shopping cart, change quantity of product in shopping cart and remove product in shopping cart.

+Every customer (logged in or not logged in) can have a shopping cart.

+The service mainly contains:
-Customer click "add to cart" button in the product page, this service will be called.
+* Customer clicks "add to cart" button in the product page, this product will be added to shopping cart.
-The product will be added to the cart and there is a list of these products.
+ - If we only have a button without quantity setting, the added quantity will set to be one.
+ - If we have button and quantity setting, we will use this specified quantity.
-If customer click the cart link, the product list of the shopping cart will be shown.
+* If the product has been added to shopping cart, we will turn to a page that shows the product list of the shopping cart.
+* Customer can change product quantity in the shopping cart.
+* Customer can remove product from the shopping cart.
+* When customer submit the order, shopping cart will be cleaned.

+We have some check for shopping cart:
+* Quantity limit.
+ - Max value configuration.
+ - Quantity > max: alert max quantity message for customer.
+* Inventory check.
+ - Inventory = 0: alert null inventory message for customer.
+ - Inventory < quantity: alert less inventory message for customer.

-Both customer who logged in and not logged in can have a shopping cart.
+The temp shopping cart (requested by the customer who has not logged in) can be clean by a cron job.
+* Expired time configuration.
+* Cron job to clean these temp shopping cart.